pwright/vscode-extensions/projects/markdown-shell-runner/README.md

 - Supports `shell`, `bash`, `sh`, and `zsh` code blocks
 - View command output in a dedicated output channel
 - Configurable supported languages
+- Commands are executed from the directory of the markdown file

 ## Usage